What is an ELD? Benefits, key features and how to keep your fleet compliant

 What is an ELD?

-An ELD is an electronic logging device that is used by drivers of commercial motor vehicles (CMVs) to automatically record driving time and Hours of Service (HOS) records, as well as capture data on the vehicle’s engine, movement and miles driven.
+An ELD is an electronic logging device that is used by drivers of commercial motor vehicles (CMVs) to automatically record driving time and HOS records, as well as capture data on the vehicle’s engine, movement and miles driven.
 The ELD keeps truck drivers and dispatchers informed of driver status in real-time to support fleet compliance, inspections and planning.

 What does an ELD do?

-An ELD integrates with the vehicle engine to record driving time for accurate Hours of Service (HOS.)
+An ELD integrates with the vehicle engine to record driving time for accurate HOS.
 How does an ELD work?
-The ELD communicates directly with a vehicle’s engine and automatically records driving activity and other information such as engine hours, ignition status, location and miles driven.
+The ELD communicates directly with a vehicle’s engine and automatically records driving activity and captures operational data like engine hours, ignition status, vehicle location and miles driven.

-The telematics device then sends engine and GPS location data to a server, where Duty Status logs are created and pushed to the ELD mobile app for viewing.
-The information is continually updated.
+The telematics device then sends engine and GPS location data to a server, where duty status logs are created and pushed to the ELD mobile app for viewing.
+The information updates continuously in real time.

 Who needs to use an ELD?